MSPCA-Angell: History

 In 1927, the society formed the American Fondouk Maintenance Committee in Fez, Morocco, and opened a center there two years later.
 In 1929, an animal hospital joined the MSPCA's Springfield location, but closed in 2007 due to economic circumstances.
 In 1935, the Cape Cod Animal Shelter was opened in Centerville, Massachusetts, now part of MSPCA-Angell.
 The following year, an MSPCA animal shelter opened in Pittsfield, Massachusetts, now known as Berkshire Humane Society.
 The Angell Memorial Animal Hospital launched the first veterinary intern training program in 1940.
 In 1943, Angell was first to apply techniques of aseptic surgery to small animal medicine and surgery.
 The MSPCA assumed control of the Foote Memorial Animal Shelter on Martha's Vineyard in 1945 until 2009, when ownership of the shelter was transferred to a local animal shelter.
 Also in 1945, Angell became the first veterinary hospital to institute 24-hour nursing and veterinary care.
 In 1950, the MSPCA opened an animal shelter and hospital on Nantucket, which was operated by the MSPCA until 2012, when Nantucket veterinarians purchased the hospital and opened it as the "Offshore Animal Hospital of Nantucket".
 Also in 1950, the Royal Society for the Prevention of Cruelty to Animals (RSPCA) in Great Britain joined with the MSPCA to create the International Society for the Protection of Animals (now the World Animal Protection).
 In 1959, MSPCA President Dr. Eric Hansen was elected first president of the ISPA.

-Jean Holzworth, a leading expert on feline medicine, praticed at Angell from 1950 to 1986.
+Jean Holzworth, a leading expert on feline medicine, practised at Angell from 1950 to 1986.
 Together with Angell colleagues, Holzworth authored a number of pioneering studies of disorders affecting cats, including feline infectious peritonitis and hyperthyroidism.

 Angell Memorial Animal Hospital built a veterinary intensive care unit in 1959 that was the first of its kind.
 In 1962, the MSPCA and ISPA began work to improve inhumane slaughterhouses in Latin America.
 In 1964, the MSPCA launched "Operation Gwamba" in Suriname which saved 9,737 animals from hydroelectric dam flooding and was the largest such project in history.

 The MSPCA and Angell Memorial Animal Hospital moved into a shared facility at 350 South Huntington Avenue in 1976, which was the most extensive animal service center ever created by a humane society.
 An adoption center was established at this location as well.

 The MSPCA assisted law enforcement officers in animal rescue after eruption of Mount St. Helens in 1979.
 Conditions at Boston's Franklin Park Zoo were improved through the direct involvement of the MSPCA, starting in 1982.
 In 1986, MSPCA-Angell launched the statewide subsidized Spay/Neuter Assistance Program (SNAP) for low income pet owners who qualify.
 The MSPCA formed the Center for Laboratory Animal Welfare (CLAW) in 1992 and, in the following year, established the Animal Disaster Relief Fund to aid in animal protection and rescue globally.